2012 • 12 • 5

 Siriraj Medical Museum

-How to get there: To get to Wat Pho, board the SkyTrain (Silom Line) to S6 Saphan Taksin Station, take Exit 2, and hop onto a Chao Phraya Express Boat to Siriraj Pier N10 or Tha Rot Fai Pier, both on the west side of the river.
+How to get there: Board the SkyTrain (Silom Line) to S6 Saphan Taksin Station, take Exit 2, and hop onto a Chao Phraya Express Boat to Siriraj Pier N10 or Tha Rot Fai Pier, both on the west side of the river.
 Walk a couple of blocks into the hospital complex.
 Follow the signs to Adulyadej Vikrom Building.
 The museum is on the second floor.
 It is quite hard to find and the area can get crowded especially during rush hour, but once you reach the hospital complex, just ask anyone who looks like they work or study there.
 Tell them you’re looking for the forensic museum and they’ll know.